regisphilibert/rp_hugo/content/post/hugo-translator/index.md

 I spent a lot a time trying to figure out how best to use Go Template.

-Using comparison with more familiar syntaxes, I wrote this modest article to try and help unveil the misteries of Go Template
+Using comparison with more familiar syntaxes, I wrote this modest cheat sheat article to try and help unveil the misteries of Go Template
 <!--more-->
 ## Arguments